phi161/phi161.github.io/_bookmarks/architecture.markdown

 * **2019.02** [Modeling Your View Models as Functions](https://medium.com/grailed-engineering/modeling-your-view-models-as-functions-65b58525717f) - also check related videos from [Stephen Celis](https://www.youtube.com/watch?v=uTLG_LgjWGA) and [Danny Hertz](https://www.youtube.com/watch?v=9UqDk33pkKA).
 * **2019.02** ⭐️ [Anatomy of an RxSwift View Model](https://medium.com/@chuck.krutsinger/anatomy-of-an-rxswift-view-model-cd45d35a710) (read the comments!)
 * **2018.11** [Danny Hertz - From Sketch to Xcode: Building Functional Reactive View Models from the Ground Up](https://www.youtube.com/watch?v=9UqDk33pkKA) 30' video, taken from [Modeling Your View Models as Functions](https://medium.com/grailed-engineering/modeling-your-view-models-as-functions-65b58525717f).
 Comes with a [gist](https://gist.github.com/dannyhertz/9eb4247e784e0c3b2ff8ec60098630a2) and [example project](https://github.com/pablobarcos/RxSwiftReactiveViewModel).
+* **2018.03** [The Binder Architecture](https://github.com/DeclarativeHub/TheBinderArchitecture/) is a declarative architecture for iOS development inspired by MVVM and VIPER.
+It is an attempt to take the best ideas of MVVM and VIPER and implement them without the boilerplate code that the two architectures, especially the latter, suffer from
 * **2017.09** ⭐️ [RxSwift + MVVM: how to feed ViewModels](https://medium.com/blablacar/rxswift-mvvm-66827b8b3f10) Converting ViewModel inputs to outputs, with and without Subjects.
 Refers to the problem of having cells where the view is lazy loaded, thus not ready for the view model.
 * **2017.06** [Taming Great Complexity: MVVM, Coordinators and RxSwift](https://blog.uptech.team/taming-great-complexity-mvvm-coordinators-and-rxswift-8daf8a76e7fd)